Get the ArenaCoach Desktop App

 Overview

-Augmentation Evoker a below-average ranged DPS spec in Solo Shuffle.
+Augmentation Evoker is a below-average ranged DPS spec in the current Solo Shuffle data with a 48.6% round win rate.

 Strengths